nertofiveone/Welcome/README.md

 2. Ensure Commit directly to the master branch = true
 3. Click Commit new file.

-__Note:__ When editing formatting in your README.md file you will be using Markdown language.
-You can access the Mastering Markdown Github guide here: https://guides.github.com/features/mastering-markdown/
+__Note:__ When editing your README.md file (or any file that ends with .md) you will be using Markdown language.
+Be sure to access the Mastering Markdown Github guide to help you understand the different formatting options that are available: https://guides.github.com/features/mastering-markdown/

 __Be sure the information in your README file is kept up to date for the duration of the Sprint.__
 ***